 - Test new equipment in the pool or dive tank.
-Indoor diving centers are good for this, for example, the California Diving Center in America.
+Indoor diving centers are good for this, for example, the California Diving Center in US.

 - Maintain equipment – cleaning of your mask and disinfection of other diving gear, as well as a regular revision by a specialist and proper storage.

 - Perform a buddy check before each dive.

 Someone who is uncomfortable is more nervous than someone who is comfortable.
 Nervousness can be protective, but it also carries some risk when diving.